WhoIsSethDaniel/lsp-cd.nvim/README.md

 # lsp-cd.nvim

-Automatically change to the root directory of a project for a window if its buffer has a language server attached.
+Change the directory automatically using LSP.

 ## Requirements